PostgreSQL + TimescaleDB: 1,000x Faster Queries, 90 % Data Compression, and Much More

-All benchmark results were performed on a single PostgreSQL table and on an empty TimescaleDB hypertable created with 4-hour chunks.
+All benchmark results were performed on a single PostgreSQL table and on an empty TimescaleDB hypertable created with four-hour chunks.

-(And for those thinking that we also need to compare TimescaleDB with Postgres Declarative Partitioning: please read on to the end, we discuss that as well.)
+(And for those thinking that we also need to compare TimescaleDB with PostgreSQL Declarative Partitioning: please read on to the end, we discuss that as well.)